Hawaii Brain Injury Lawyer Hawaii :: Hawaii Brain Injury Attorney Hawaii

 Recorded statement

-Most insurance adjusters will want to take a recorded statement Accident Attorney- Lawyer Hawaii graphic from a claimant before completing evaluation of a claim.
+Most insurance adjusters will want to take a recorded statement from a claimant before completing evaluation of a claim.
 This statement may be used later to attempt to attack a claimant's credibility.
 Giving such a statement without the advice and assistance of an attorney carries significant risk.
 Most claimants are well advised to obtain the services of a competent and experienced personal injury attorney to protect their legal rights before proceeding with such an interview.

 Conclusion

-Contact us now for a free evaluation of your case.
+Contact Brain Injury Lawyer Hawaii now for a free evaluation of your case.

 Century Square